kulaizki/acad-mcrawl/README.md

 - The tool is designed specifically for academic and research institution websites
 - Results may vary based on website structure and accessibility
 - Some websites may block automated access
 - Always ensure compliance with local laws and regulations regarding data collection

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.